Last Updated on 26th July 2022 by Pauline Loughlin

 - Take a kitchen towel and dry out the veggies.

-Before pickling, it is always better to sterilize the glass jars so that the pickles stay fresh for a longer time.
+Before pickling, it is always better to sterilize the glass jars so that the pickles stay fresh for a longer time (Can pickles go bad).
 Add a tsp of pickle crust in each jar so that the pickle stays crispy.

 Fill in jars with the veggies but, do not overfill them.
 Then add the boiled brine into the jar, let it come down to room temperature, and eat it after two days.
 The veggies will not become soggy but will remain crunchy.
 It is one of the easiest bread and butter pickling spices you can make.